 Sometimes we will need to transfer your personal data between countries to enable us to provide legal advice and services you have instructed us to carry out.
 In the ordinary course of business, we may transfer your personal data from your country of residence to ourselves and to third parties located in the UK.

 By dealing with us, you are giving your consent to this overseas use, transfer and disclosure of your personal data outside your country of residence for our ordinary business purposes and legitimate interest.

 This may occur because our information technology storage facilities and servers are located outside your country of residence and could include storage of your personal data on servers in the UK.

 We shall ensure that reasonable steps are taken to prevent third parties outside your country of residence using your personal data in any way that is not set out in this Privacy Notice.
 We will also make sure we adequately protect the confidentiality and privacy of your personal data.

 However, except to the extent liability cannot be excluded due to the operation of statute, we exclude all liability (including in negligence) for the consequences of any unauthorised access to, disclosure of, misuse of or loss or corruption of your personal information.

-As part of the services offered to you, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
-By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
+As part of the services offered to you, the information which you provide to us may be transferred to countries outside the United Kingdom ("UK") and the European Union (“EU”).
+By way of example, this may happen if any of our servers are from time to time located in a country outside of the UK and EU.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you are consenting to this transfer, storing or processing.
-If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.
+If we transfer your information outside of the UK or EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 Please note that we cannot be responsible for the privacy policies and practices of other sites, even if you access them using links from our website.